-- (1) Two-Family Dwelling Units Lots for two-family units shall meet all of the dimensional requirements for single-family dwelling units. - (2) Multi-Family Dwelling Units Multi-family (3 or more) dwelling units shall meet the following criteria:

-- (a) The minimum lot size required for a multi-family dwelling served by a subsurface wastewater disposal system or served by public sewer and located in the Shoreland Zoning District shall be the product of the number of dwelling units on the lot times the minimum lot size required for single-family dwellings. - (b) In all other Zoning Districts, the minimum lot size shall be the minimum lot size required for single-family dwelling and five thousand (5,000) square feet for each additional dwelling unit beyond the first unit. - (c) For multi-family buildings existing prior to June 4, 1981 and located in the Village Zoning District with access to public water and sewer, the minimum lot size shall be ten thousand (10,000) square feet for the first unit and fifteen hundred (1,500) square feet for each additional unit, provided that there is no expansion of the existing structure. - (d) The minimum shoreline frontage required for a multi-family dwelling in the Shoreland Zoning District shall be three hundred (300) feet and additional twenty-five (25) feet for each dwelling unit beyond the third unit; each multi-family dwelling shall meet the greater of the following setback requirements: fifty (50) feet from the side lot lines or one hundred (100) feet from any adjacent dwelling.
+- (1) Two-Family Dwelling Units Lots for two-family units shall meet all of the dimensional requirements for single-family dwelling units except that density requirements do not apply to an Accessory Dwelling. - (2) Multi-Family Dwelling Units Multi-family (3 or more) dwelling units shall meet the following criteria: - (a) The minimum lot size required for a multi-family dwelling served by a subsurface wastewater disposal system or served by public sewer and located in the Shoreland Zoning District shall be the product of the number of dwelling units on the lot times the minimum lot size required for single-family dwellings. - (b) In all other Zoning Districts, the minimum lot area per dwelling unit shall be the minimum lot size required for a single-family dwelling and five thousand (5,000) square feet for each additional dwelling unit beyond the first unit except that in the Village District each additional unit requires an additional lot area per dwelling unit equal to the minimum lot size required for single-family dwellings. - (c) For multi-family buildings existing prior to June 4, 1981 and located in the Village Zoning District with access to public water and sewer, the minimum lot size shall be ten thousand (10,000) square feet for the first unit and fifteen hundred (1,500) square feet for each additional unit, provided that there is no expansion of the existing structure. - (d) The minimum shoreline frontage required for a multi-family dwelling in the Shoreland Zoning District shall be three hundred (300) feet and additional twenty-five (25) feet for each dwelling unit beyond the third unit; each multi-family dwelling shall meet the greater of the following setback requirements: fifty (50) feet from the side lot lines or one hundred (100) feet from any adjacent dwelling.
 Lots for multi- family dwelling units shall meet all other dimensional requirements. - (e) Common shorefront recreational facilities such as beaches, docks, boat ramps, or picnic areas, shall be a minimum of seventy-five (75) feet from side lot lines.
 All multi-family development shall be visually screened from abutting lots by trees, evergreen shrubs, fences, or other materials as may be required by the Planning Board. - (f) All multi-family dwellings or development located in the Shoreland Zoning District or which involve any type of common shoreland access, shall be limited to impervious area of no more than ten (10) percent of the lot area, unless all stormwater runoff is infiltrated on-site. - (g) All multi-family dwellings shall be connected to a common water supply and distribution system. - (h) All multi-family dwellings shall be connected to a public sewer system if, available, or to one or more common subsurface wastewater disposal systems designed in compliance with State Subsurface Wastewater Disposal Rules.
-An area of suitable soils shall be identified and reserved for a future replacement system. - (i) Any lot used for multi-family dwellings or development which is divided by the Shoreland, Public Water Supply or Resource Protection Zoning District and any other Zoning District or which involves any form of common shoreland access, shall fully meet the more restrictive requirements specified for Shoreland, Public Water Supply, and Resource Protection Zoning Districts in this section.
+An area of suitable soils shall be identified and reserved for a future replacement system.

+(i) Any lot used for multi-family dwellings or development which is divided by the Shoreland, Public Water Supply or Resource Protection Zoning District and any other Zoning District or which involves any form of common shoreland access, shall fully meet the more restrictive requirements specified for Shoreland, Public Water Supply, and Resource Protection Zoning Districts in this section.